 During the rooting phase it is important to check them regularly.
 I do this just for fun anyway to see if there are any new roots – sometimes more than once a day because you never know.

-- Choose a gritty soil to provide plenty of air and water circulation (adding vermiculite can help)
+- Choose good quality potting mix to provide plenty of air and water circulation (adding vermiculite can help)

 - Water your soil very heavily a couple of hours before planting